PopulateTools/gobierto-budgets-data/README.md

 We, at Gobierto, have followed these steps to convert it to SQL, which is a better format to distribute the data.

 1 - Fetch all the data from 2010 to 2015.
-There are separated files for each year and for forecast and execution.
+There are separated files for each year and for planned and executed.

 2 - Using an external application, we have converted the data to Postgres format.